 If you’ve been involved in a car accident in which you are not at fault, an official police report can help you in your personal injury case.
-Of course, in addition to a police report, you will want to consult a qualified attorney to help you with your case.
+Of course, in addition to a police report, you will want to consult a qualified car accident lawyer to help you with your case.
 If your case goes to court, police reports often become inadmissible, so it’s important to have a lawyer on your side to help you through the process.
-In this article, we’ll explain the importance of obtaining a police report in the event of a car accident and how a qualified attorney can help.
+In this article, we’ll explain the importance of obtaining a police report in the event of a car accident and how a qualified car accident attorney can help.

 Requesting a Police Report